One Week in Lombardy – Bergamo, Milan, and Lake Como

 - From Milan to Lake Como

 From Milan, it is time to head to Como – a town at Lake Como.
-Como is located at the southern shores of the lake and, thus, it is only an hour’s drive (less by train) from Milan.
+Como is located at the lake’s southern shores and, thus, it is only an hour’s drive (less by train) from Milan.

 Lake Como – 3 Days